jpalardy/vim-slime/README.md

     let g:slime_paste_file = tempname()

-If you do not want vim-slime to prompt for every buffer, you can set a default configuration
+If you want vim-slime to prefill the prompt answers, you can set a default configuration

     let g:slime_default_config = {"socket_name": "default", "target_pane": "1"}